niplav/site/masturbation_and_attractiveness.md

 Method
 ------

+Streets in center of a major german city.
 ≥90 days of masturbation abstinence,
 Approach 100 women & 100 men (alternating) with
-"Hey, I know this is really spontaneous, but I just saw you and thought you were really attractive.
+"Hey, I know this is really spontaneous, but I just saw you and thought
+you were really attractive.
 Would you like to go on a date with me?"
 7 days daily masturbation
 Repeat

 Results Analysis
 -----------------